boxyoman/tinz/site/docs/reference/board.md

 ##Schematic
 The schematic of the board is available on [GitHub](https://github.com/boxyoman/tinz).
-The schematic exists in the board directory.
-Just open the tinz.sch in Eagle to view the schematic.
+Just open board/tinz.sch in Eagle to view the schematic.
 The board layout is there as well.

 ##Diagram
 ![Device Diagram](../images/diagram.png)